MilesBHuff/Optimality/specification/colours.rst

   colours need to be as neutral a luminance as possible.
 * {4, 5, 6} The brightest foreground-colour is 100% luminant.
 * {4, 5, 6} The darkest background-colour is 25% luminant.
+* Given the above two items, the darkest foreground-colour will be 75% luminant, and the lightest background-colour will be 50%.
+* {6} Borders will use foreground-colours, so that the darkest colours can be used for the backgrounds, thus maximizing contrast.

 | In the past, this colour-scheme had a green tint;  but this was later removed,
   after the addition of principle #3.